CSS Colonel Lovell: Battles of Plum Point Bend and Memphis

 The eight River Defense Fleet ships which had gone upriver were at Fort Pillow were under the command of Captain James E. Montgomery.
 Fort Pillow was under bombardment by mortar boats from Union Navy force commanded by Captain Charles Henry Davis.
 The Union fleet had fallen into a routine of having a single mortar boat bombard the fort each day from a position downriver of the rest of the fleet, guarded by a single ironclad.
-Montgomery saw an opporutinty and decided to attack with his cottonclad rams.
+Montgomery saw an opportunity and decided to attack with his cottonclad rams.
 The resulting attack, known as the Battle of Plum Point Bend, occurred on May 10.
 Montgomery had his ships approach the Union position in order of speed, which left Colonel Lovell as the second-to-last ship in the Confederate line.
-The crew of the downriver ironclad, USS Cincinnati, were caught by suprise and Cincinnati was rammed and sunk.
+The crew of the downriver ironclad, USS Cincinnati, were caught by surprise and Cincinnati was rammed and sunk.
 Davis's other ironclads moved downriver as the became ready, and USS Mound City was also sunk.
 Colonel Lovell, General M. Jeff Thompson, and CSS General Beauregard arrived later in the battle; the remaining Union ironclads had reached the battle site by this time and Montgomery soon ordered a withdrawal.

 The Confederate position at Fort Pillow was rendered untenable by the Union victory at the Siege of Corinth which ended on May 30; the fort was abandoned on June 4.
-The Confederate ships which had been at Fort Pillow retreated downriver to Memphis, Tennessee, where the arrived on June 5.
+The Confederate ships that had been at Fort Pillow retreated downriver to Memphis, Tennessee, where they arrived on June 5.
 That night, faced with a shortage of coal, Montgomery and his captains held a council of war which resulted in the decision to fight the approaching Union fleet rather than scuttle part or all of the fleet.
 With Davis's ships approaching Memphis on the morning on June 6, Montgomery deployed his ships into two columns, each of which was arrayed en echelon.
 The two front ships were General M. Jeff Thompson and Colonel Lovell, the latter of whom was part of the left column.
 These two ships were in the front rank due to their slower speed and because both were equipped with the 8-inch cannon, which was more effective against the armored Union ironclads.
 The First Battle of Memphis followed as Davis, with nine warships, fought Montgomery's fleet.
 The Union fleet consisted of five ironclads and four vessels of the United States Ram Fleet.